Napster founders reunite with social video service

-(Reuters) - Sean Parker and Shawn Fanning, the “enfants terribles” whose Napster file-sharing technology helped dismantle the traditional music industry a decade ago, have joined forces again with a new service for friends to video-chat on the Web.
+June 5 (Reuters) - Sean Parker and Shawn Fanning, the ‘enfants terribles’ whose Napster file-sharing technology helped dismantle the traditional music industry a decade ago, have joined forces again with a new service for friends to video-chat on the Web.

 The pair launched Airtime at a star-studded event that featured live appearances by Hollywood actor Jim Carrey, talk show host Jimmy Fallon and TV star Joel McHale.
 There were also live video chats with rapper Snoop Dogg and actress Olivia Munn.